Cascadia subduction zone: Cascade Volcanic Arc

 The Cascade Volcanic Arc is a continental arc of volcanoes that extends from northern California to the coastal peninsula of Alaska.
 The arc consists of a series of Quaternary age stratovolcanoes that grew on top of pre-existing geologic materials that ranged from Miocene volcanics to glacial ice.
-The Cascade Volcanic arc is located approximately 100 km inland from the coast, and forms a north-to-south chain of peaks that average over 3,000 m (10,000 ft) in elevation.
+The Cascade Volcanic arc is located approximately 100 kilometers or 62 miles inland from the coast, and forms a north-to-south chain of peaks that average over 10,000 ft in elevation.
 The major peaks from south to north include: